SaberDinp/GraphCoupling/README.md

 ## 🔧 Requirements

-- Python 3.8+
-- NumPy
-- pandas
-- Gurobi (with a valid license)

----
+All required Python packages, along with their specific versions, are listed in the `requirements.txt` file.

+> **Note**: Gurobi is a commercial solver and requires a valid license.
+Please refer to the [Gurobi website](https://www.gurobi.com/documentation/) for installation instructions and license setup.

 Feel free to open issues or contribute if you'd like to extend the project!